 Since you already have a residence permit in Germany, you could ask a foreigners’ authority (“Ausländerbehörde”) to authorize your self-employed activity separately (Erlaubnis zur Ausübung einer Selbständigkeit).

-One paragraph in the law says, that a person with an existing residence permit in Germany, might get approval for self-employment.
-They must be capable of performing the selected business activity and prove it with certifications or permits.
+One paragraph in the law says that a person with an existing residence permit in Germany might get approval for self-employment.
+They must be capable of performing the selected business activity and prove it with certifications or licenses.

 Also, in that case, the student is only allowed to work 120 full or 240 half days in a year.
 Self-employment must not hinder the success of the study.